bspeice/speice.io/_posts/2020-08-05-static-polymorphism.md

 # Method Qualifiers

-Rust allows declaring immutable, mutable, and consumed arguments (including `self`).
+Rust allows declaring immutable or mutable.

 C++ can use `const_cast` to assert "constness" of `this`: